Perfluorooctanesulfonic acid: In wildlife

 The levels observed in wild animals are considered sufficient to "alter health parameters".

 PFOS affects the immune system of male mice at a blood serum concentration of 91.5 parts per billion, raising the possibility that highly exposed people and wildlife are immunocompromised.
 Chicken eggs dosed at 1 milligram per kilogram (or 1 part per million) of egg weight developed into juvenile chickens with an average of ~150 parts per billion in blood serum—and showed brain asymmetry and decreased immunoglobulin levels.

 Regulation

 Globally

 It was added to Annex B of the Stockholm Convention on Persistent Organic Pollutants in May 2009.
-Originally, parties agreed on acceptable proposes (time-unlimited exemptions) for the following uses—in addition to a range of specific exemptions (time-limited):
+Originally, parties agreed on acceptable purposes (time-unlimited exemptions) for the following uses—in addition to a range of specific exemptions (time-limited):